johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 + `fs.readdirSync(path)`
 ```

-We now had code without any errors!
+We now had code without any errors.
 (At least in VS Code as far as TypeScript was concerned.
 I had yet to run the app to see if it worked.)

 ### Clarification on `fs.promises`